 Pregnancy is another known time for sleep disturbance.
 An increase in the hormone progesterone will have you waking up for endless trips to the washroom in your first trimester and the size of your belly will cause you some discomfort when trying to sleep in your third trimester.

 Then in perimenopause, the time right before menopause when women cease to menstruate, a drop in progesterone and estrogen hormone levels may cause symptoms such as nighttime hot flashes and insomnia.
+(Psst: This is why women date men who look like their brothers.)

 We can’t shut our brains off